wplib/box-scripts/README.md

-#Box CLI for the WPLib Box Guest O/S
+#Box Scripts for the WPLib Box

 ## Installation